SuperFola/TierListMaker/README.md

 * change the color of a given tier
 * stretch (to a square) or not an image when uploading it using the `+`
 * export as an image
+* everything stays in your browser, nothing is uploaded to the server: you keep your data

 ## Launching